andrewliu6868/Django-Clothes-Inventory/README.md

 ```

 ## 4) Database Migrations
-Run the following commands to set up the database:
+Run the following commands to set up the database.
+I pushed my db.sqlite3, so the data I generated should still be there after migrations are complete:
 ```bash
 # Create migration files
 python manage.py makemigrations